ropensci/roweb3/content/blog/2021-02-02-ropensci-community-calls/index.md

 {{< figure src = "commcalls-video-shadow.png" class = "center" width = "400" caption = "Screenshot from [video](/commcalls/dec2020-datarepos/) with closed captions" alt = "screenshot from a community call video shows speaker with slide behind him, and closed caption text in bottom center of image" >}}

-Last year, [Janani Ravi](/author/janani-ravi/), a first-time attendee, went from adding her notes in our shared doc to having a byline on the rOpenSci blog.
-In her [summary post](/blog/2020/07/14/commcall-maintaining-pkg/) about Maintaining an R Package she said:

-> ...learning the right terminology/lingo/vocabulary is everything.
-It can take a few dozen blog posts and many hours of reading before beginners get to the ‘aha’ moment of ‘oh, these are the terms I need to use to search for what I’m thinking!’...There’s nothing like hearing a lively technical banter of experts to pick up the vernacular that one can easily build upon.
-That is the precise gap filled in by the timely and helpful rOpenSci Package Maintenance Community Call!

-Don’t underestimate the value of sharing your success stories or anecdotes with your team and your community!

 ## Final thoughts